bio-tools/biotoolsDocs/curators_guide.rst

 *Links to downloads for the software, e.g. source code, virtual machine image or container.*

 .. note::
-  - the bio.tools registration interace allows a curator to record when a documentation link of a certain type is known to *not* be available
+  - the bio.tools registration interace & API allows a curator to record when a documentation link of a certain type is known to *not* be available
   - see the `syntax guidelines <http://biotools.readthedocs.io/en/latest/api_attribute_model_dev.html#download>`_.

 URL